 This daily process can be followed to treat eczema in infants.

-- Pat dry and apply a thin layer of coconut oil on eczema affected areas.
+- Pat dry and apply a thin layer of coconut oil on eczema affected areas like tummy, elbows, cheeks, hands and feet.

 - Leave it on and dress them in clean and loose fitted clothing.